-The police Cadets program is a co-ed program open to young people sixteen to eighteen years of age inclusive.
+The police Cadets program is a co-ed program open to young people in grades 10 through 12.

 The Police Cadet Company meets each week, usually on Wednesdays from 1800 to 2100.
 The program schedule normally follows the school year and allows for winter breaks, exam break and spring break.

 - be mature students who attend school during their engagement or have completed high school (16 - 18 years old)

 - not possess a criminal record.
 (Each applicant is thoroughly screened prior to acceptance)

 be interested in law enforcement or related fields

 - maintain a high level of integrity and have a good ethical character

 - be willing to volunteer time to the Edmonton Police Service in order to gain knowledge and understanding of the law and respect for police personnel